printezisn/webpack-simple-configuration/README.md

 If this configuration covers your needs also, you just have to download the following files and include them in your project:

+* webpack.common.js
-* webpack.config.js
+* webpack.dev.js
-* webpack.prod.config.js
+* webpack.prod.js
 * package.json

-The **package.json** file contains the required libraries to run webpack (webpack, babel-core, ts-loader, etc.), some optional libraries (jquery, bootstrap, etc) that are used by the sample project and commands to build the modules and run the application.
+The **package.json** file contains the required libraries to run webpack (webpack, babel-core, ts-loader, etc.), some optional libraries (bulma, toastr, etc) that are used by the sample project and commands to build the modules and run the application.

 ## Running the Sample Project